flutter/flutter/CONTRIBUTING.md

    Flutter depends on.
 You can replicate what this script does by running `pub get` in each directory that contains a `pubspec.yaml` file.
  * Add this repository's `bin` directory to your path.
 That will let you use the `flutter` command in this directory more easily.
+(If you have previously activated the `flutter` package using `pub`, you should deactivate it and use the script in `bin` instead: `pub global deactivate flutter`.)

 Running the examples
 --------------------